virtual-labs/exp-pulsed-heating-coep/experiment/aim.md

-### Aim : To acquaint the user to pulsed-heating technique and its implications, using conduction mode of heat transfer, differing from continuous conventional heating.
+### To acquaint the user to pulsed-heating technique and its implications, using conduction mode of heat transfer, differing from continuous conventional heating.

 #### Objective
 1. To study the Electrical Discharge Machining process